4.8/5 (1,847 reviews)

 How much renters insurance do I need?

 Most renters need $20,000 to $50,000 in personal property coverage, plus at least $300,000 in liability.
-Use our Personal Property Calculator to get an exact estimate based on your belongings.
+Use our Personal Property Coverage Calculator to get an exact estimate.

 Does renters insurance cover pet damage?

-Standard renters insurance does not cover damage caused by your own pet.
-However, it does cover liability if your pet injures someone else or damages someone else's property.
-Pet damage to your own belongings is excluded.
+Standard renters insurance does not cover damage caused by your own pet to your belongings.
+However, it does cover liability if your pet injures someone else or damages another person's property.
+Use our Pet Add-On Cost Calculator to estimate extra costs.

 What is the difference between ACV and replacement cost?

-Actual Cash Value (ACV) pays the depreciated value of your items (what they were worth at the time of loss).
-Replacement Cost pays the full cost to buy a new equivalent item at today's prices.
+Actual Cash Value (ACV) pays depreciated value (what items were worth at time of loss).
+Replacement Cost pays full cost to buy new equivalents today.
 Replacement cost coverage costs about 10%–15% more but is strongly recommended.